Who We Are

 A lover of powerful stories with rich imagery, Julie spent the first part of her career gaining a solid understanding of the nuts and bolts of commercial production.
 For over ten years, she produced and oversaw countless commercial campaigns for others before moving into writing and directing projects of her own.

-She and her partner, Josh Salzman, made their directorial debut with “Time & Tide”, a documentary about the impact of globalization and global warming on the tiny South Pacific nation of Tuvalu.
+She, along with Josh, made her directorial debut with “Time & Tide”, a documentary about the impact of globalization and global warming on the tiny South Pacific nation of Tuvalu.
 The film garnered numerous film festival awards, screened internationally, and was broadcast in the US on PBS for seven years.

 Julie's sensitivity to subject and subject matter was fully realized and recognized in the widely celebrated short film “Just Breathe” - a film about the power of mindfulness to transform anger, as articulated by a group of elementary school kids.
 The unscripted piece showcased on Oprah's Super Soul Sunday program in April 2015, screens regularly at international children's film festivals, and is used as an educational tool in classrooms and training seminars around the world, having so far been translated into Spanish, French, Portuguese, Italian, German, and Hungarian.

-Often with her hand in many pots, Julie is currently halfway through a six-part series of short films on Mindfulness and Mental Health.
+Often with her hand in many pots, Julie is currently more than halfway through a six-part series of short films on mindfulness and mental health.
 She's also developing a children's TV series, while continuing to write screenplays, work on photography projects, and produce television commercials.
 When she’s not working, you can usually find her wandering in the hills, camera in hand and dog in tow, or somewhere hanging out with her tribe.
 She puts a tremendous amount of heart and soul into everything she does, and believes that the joy and beauty of filmmaking (and life itself, really) lies as much in the process of creative collaboration as in the actual completed projects.

 Josh has lensed several successful commercial campaigns for companies including Ford, Bank of America, Pepsi, Intel, Sprint, and Nokia, with acclaimed documentarians such as Stacy Peralta, Steve James, Jessica Yu, Robb Bindler, and more.
 He lensed actor/director Tim Robbins' feature documentary “45 seconds of Laughter,” and helmed “The Human Element,” (2018) about renowned photographer James Balog, who uses his camera to reveal how environmental change is affecting the lives of everyday Americans.
-He currently is working on two high profile political projects that he is not allowed to talk about, so stay tuned for more...
+He currently is working on a Netflix documentary about Harvard astrophysicist/author Avi Loeb and his search for extraterrestrial life, as well as two high-profile political projects that he is not allowed to talk about, so stay tuned for more...

 Other past highlights include “Under the Gun” for director Stephanie Soechtig and Katie Couric, and “ForEveryone.Net” by director JessicaYu, both standouts from Sundance 2016.
 Also from Slamdance 2016, “Los Punks: We Are All We Have” by director Angela Boatwright.
 Other recent collaborations include two premieres from Sundance 2018: “The Devil We Know” for director Stephanie Soechtig, and “Inventing Tomorrow”, for academy award-nominee director Laura Nix.